SoCal has great weather which equals more time to enjoy the best waterparks in Southern California.

 Raging Waters – Opening Day is Saturday, May 29!

-Raging Waters is a sixty acre water park with fifty rides, slides and attractions for entire family.
+Raging Waters in Los Angeles is a sixty acre water park with fifty rides, slides and attractions for entire family.

 It is the largest water park in Los Angeles county.
 They offer group discounts for groups of fifteen and more.